Naqibee/sqlalchemy-challenge/README.md

 Part 2: Design Your Climate App

-Now that you�ve completed your initial analysis, you�ll design a Flask API based on the queries that you just developed.
-To do so, use Flask to create your routes as follows:
+ routes as follows:
 /
 Start at the homepage.
 List all the available routes.

 1. /api/v1.0/precipitation
-Convert the query results from your precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using�date�as the key and�prcp�as the value.
+Convert the query results from your precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using date as the key and prcpas the value.
 Return the JSON representation of your dictionary.

-2. /api/v1.0/stations
+3. /api/v1.0/stations
 Return a JSON list of stations from the dataset.
-3. /api/v1.0/tobs
+5. /api/v1.0/tobs

 Query the dates and temperature observations of the most-active station for the previous year of data.
 Return a JSON list of temperature observations for the previous year.

-4. /api/v1.0/<start>�and�/api/v1.0/<start>/<end>
+7. /api/v1.0/<start> and/api/v1.0/<start>/<end>

 Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
 For a specified start, calculate�TMIN,�TAVG, and�TMAX�for all the dates greater than or equal to the start date.
 For a specified start date and end date, calculate�TMIN,�TAVG, and�TMAX�for the dates from the start date to the end date, inclusive.